 Besides the deep saddening history, Normandy is a food lover’s paradise.
 There are many famous apple orchards that produce some of the finest cider varieties in the region.
 Apples rule the local cuisine, so you’ll find them in every section of the menus.
 Try the traditional chicken dish Poulet à la Normande, which is a classic!
 Normandy is also known for fresh seafood, and some of the world’s most delicious cheeses.

 How to get there: 2 ½ hours ride.
 From Gare Saint-Lazare station in Paris, take the train to Bayeux station.

-Chantilly is a picturesque town north of Paris.
+Chantilly is a picturesque town north of the Paris city centre.
 The Domaine de Chantilly is a sprawling estate comprising a chateau, a park and gardens, the famous Great Stables and the Horse Museum.
 This is probably one of the most enjoyable day trips you can take from Paris.

 See one of France’s greatest collections of art, paintings and valuable books.
 The library houses more than a thousand manuscripts and over 60,000 volumes of books, and the gallery includes masterpieces from the Italian painter Raphael, among others.

 Lunch is a must in Chantilly.
 After a day of exploring, treat yourself to a Chantilly cream dessert.
 Yum!

 How to get there: 25 min ride.
 From Gare du Nord station, take the TER to Chantilly-Gouvieux station.
 The chateau is a short walk away.